ZetaTwo/pwny-racing/website/content/episodes/episode2.md

     parent: "episodes"
 ---

-The second episode of Pwny Racing will air on March 9th.
+The second episode of Pwny Racing aired on March 9th.
 Slight improvements has been made to the infrastructure.

-You can watch the live stream on [YouTube](https://www.youtube.com/watch?v=411BiewfNrM).
+You can watch the episode on [YouTube](https://www.youtube.com/watch?v=411BiewfNrM).

 ## Participants